loiskilberg/FinalProject/source/03_testPrinting.rst

 B. Examine the printout
 +++++++++++++++++++++++

 #.
 Set up the lighting in the room.
+Hold up the printout to the light.

 #.
-Check trim marks.
+Check trim marks to make they align between the front and back sides..

 #.
-Check that info matches the images and make sure the top is the same for images versus info.
+Check that info matches the correct images and make sure that the top is the same for images versus info.

 Next
 ====